Locations:

 Function

-The seminal vesicle is part of the reproductive system.
-The vesicles have both glandular tissue and muscular tissue.
-The muscular tissue contracts to move seminal fluid and sperm into the urethra and out through the penis.
+The vesicles have glandular tissue and muscular tissue.
+The muscular tissue squeezes (contracts) to move seminal fluid and sperm into your urethra and out through your penis.

-The seminal vesicles work together with other parts of your reproductive system.
-For instance, the vesicles and the vas deferens and its ampulla (sperm repository) are all involved in pushing out ejaculate into and from the penis.
+Your seminal vesicles work together with other parts of your reproductive system.
+For example, your vesicles connect to your vas deferens and ampulla (a structure that stores and helps transport sperm) and work together to push semen into and out of your penis.

-The fluids that develop in your seminal vesicles make up an estimated 50% to 80% of your semen’s volume.
-The substances in these fluids are designed to help sperm stay alive once they enter the vagina.
+The fluids that develop in your seminal vesicles make up approximately 50% to 80% of your semen’s volume.
+The substances in these fluids help keep your sperm during their journey to attempt to fertilize an egg (ovum).
 The fluids carry:

-• Clotting factors, which also help to keep sperm alive longer.
+• Clotting factors, which also help keep sperm alive longer

 Anatomy

-The seminal vesicles are located behind your bladder but in front of your rectum.
-The tip of the vas deferens is near the vesicles.
+Your seminal vesicles are behind your urinary bladder but in front of your rectum.
+The tip of your vas deferens is near the vesicles.
+The vesicles connect to your prostate gland.

 What does a seminal vesicle look like?